braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 ## Custom Events

-Custom Events are actions taken by your users; they're best suited for tracking high-value user interactions with your application.
+Custom events are actions taken by your users; they're best suited for tracking high-value user interactions with your application.
 Logging a custom event can trigger any number of follow-up campaigns with configurable delays, and enables the following segmentation filters around the recency and frequency of that event:

 | Segmentation Options | Dropdown Filter | Input Options |
 | ---------------------| --------------- | ------------- |